-In order to appropriately manage native vegetative communities and wildlife habitats, campus expansion must be in accordance with local, state and federal regulations and when practicable, conform with various agency guidelines and policies.
-Landscape efforts will utilize native vegetation.
+In order to appropriately manage native vegetative communities and wildlife habitats, campus expansion must be in accordance with local, state and federal regulations and, when practical, conform with various agency guidelines and policies.
+Campus planting efforts will utilize native or non-invasive vegetation.
 Avoidance or minimization of wetland impacts and the establishment of upland buffers adjacent to wetlands will be implemented where feasible.
 Unavoidable wetland impacts will be mitigated.
-The undeveloped upland habitat will be left in its natural state when possible.
+Undeveloped upland habitat will be left in its natural state when possible.
 Adverse impacts to protected wildlife species will be mitigated in accordance with local, state and federal guidelines.

-Natural resources occur at Modesto A. Maidique Campus, Engineering Center and Biscayne Bay Campus of Florida International University (see Figures 13.1 for Modesto A. Maidique Campus, Figure 13.2 for Engineering Campus, and Figure 13.3 for Biscayne Bay Campus).
+Natural ecosystems and resource areas occur at Modesto A. Maidique Campus, Engineering Center and Biscayne Bay Campus of Florida International University (see Element 13.1 for Modesto A. Maidique Campus, Element 13.2 for Engineering Campus, and Element 13.3 for Biscayne Bay Campus).
 Many of these resources are protected and will remain so throughout the future of each campus and site.
-There are parcels, however, which need to be assessed as to its viability for native species and vegetation as well as for its suitability for protection versus development.
-Therefore, a principal challenge of the master planning process is to allow sensitively planned development of these campuses while protecting and enhancing natural resources.
+There are parcels, however, which need to be assessed as to their viability for native species and vegetation as well as suitability for protection versus development.
+Therefore, a principal goal of the Campus Master Plan is to allow sensitively planned development while protecting and enhancing natural resources.

-To minimize adverse impacts to local air quality and maintain existing good air quality conditions, FIU will manage its stationary sources of air discharges through an organized preventative maintenance and inspection program.
+To minimize adverse impacts to local air quality and maintain existing good air quality conditions, FIU will continue to manage its stationary sources of air discharges through an organized preventative maintenance and inspection program.
 Points of discharges such as boilers and laboratory flues will be inspected regularly to ensure their operations are within applicable regulatory standards.
-Implementation of preventative maintenance of stationary sources will reduce the probability of unexpected releases of air pollutants as well as establish a reliable management tool.
+Preventative maintenance of stationary sources will reduce the probability of unexpected releases of air pollutants as well as establish a reliable management tool.